 Each year a volunteer team of industry thought leaders come together to co-create the year's focus, agenda, and community outreach plan.

 We use a highly participatory model to produce a conference that serves the needs of the community and pushes us to evolve.
-In 2015, 45 volunteer leaders are helping to shape conference content, raise money for scholarships and recruit a remarkable roster participants to experience Web of Change, many for the first time.
+In 2017, the board is forming two event committees to help to shape conference content, raise money for scholarships and recruit a remarkable roster participants to experience Web of Change, many for the first time.

 We operate in an enterprising model, supported primarily through participant revenue, private sponsors and discounted and volunteer labour.
 With low overhead, most of the revenue raised is turned back to support attendee scholarships or planning for future years.

-- Projects: Dozens of unprecedented collaborations have been spawned as a result of WOC, producing world leading work across borders, sectors, and industries.
+- Projects: Dozens of unprecedented collaborations have been spawned as a result of Web of Change, producing world leading work across borders, sectors, and industries.

-- People: WOC has inspired numerous consultants and agencies to commit full time to the social change industry as a career track or company focus.
+- People: Web of Change has inspired numerous consultants and agencies to commit full time to the social change industry as a career track or company focus.
 Our events have helped frame this work and its unique contributions.

 - Diversity: We've engaged in active silo-busting by introducing non-techies (campaigners, senior execs, funders) into this space for cross-pollination and relationship building.

-- Community: A vital and growing community of WOC alumni often self-organize at larger conferences or in cities where they live.
+- Community: A vital and growing community of Web of Change alumni often self-organize at larger conferences or in cities where they live.
 WOC inspired the Social Tech Brewing events, which in some cities have become “Net Tuesday”.

 - Networks: In 2008, an event was held consisting of a dozen leading social change focused agencies to understand how they could better collaborate and support the movement.

-- Personal: Testimonials from dozens of participants calling Web of Change “transformative”, “highly restorative”, and generally one of the most powerful and fun events they’ve ever been to.
+- Personal: Testimonials from dozens of participants calling Web of Change “transformative”, “highly restorative”, and generally one of the most powerful and fun events they’ve ever attended.